Definition of Rhyme Scheme

 Examples of Rhyme Scheme in Literature

-Let us take a few examples of most widely used rhyme schemes in literature:
+Let us take a few examples of the most widely used rhyme schemes in literature:

 Example #1: Neither Out Far nor in Deep (By Robert Frost)